 If that was the case, why handle Mortal Kombat X on PC so badly?
 Sure, it only sold 550,000 copies, but also in a broken state and then, well… killed.

 That goes for the rest of WB titles for the PC.
 For the most part, just about every game has sold well, many above the 1 million mark.
 It’s not a matter of PC gamers not wanting to buy games from the WB Games camp.
 Quite the opposite in that they simply won’t buy crap, which is how it should be for anyone, on console or PC.
-Sadly, by simply excluding the PC gaming community from Injustice 2, sure it pushes the possibly of a bad port being produced off the table but at the same time, at least to me ti also says that WB Games hasn’t learned a thing and simply doesn’t care.
+Sadly, by simply excluding the PC gaming community from Injustice 2, sure it pushes the possibility of a bad port being produced off the table but at the same time, at least to me ti also says that WB Games hasn’t learned a thing and simply doesn’t care.

 I suppose that is a good thing after all, isn’t it?